EngBaz/Advanced-GraphRAG/README.md

 5. <code>LangChain’s EnsembleRetriever:</code> The EnsembleRetriever is a special tool within LangChain that enables the combination of several search mechanisms (e.g. keyword and vector search).
 It intelligently combines the strengths of both methods and ensures that the search results are more comprehensive and contextualized.

-6. <code>Cohere Rerank Model:</code> The Cohere Rerank Model is a machine learning-based tool that further improves the ranking of search results.
+6. <code>Cohere Rerank Model:</code> The Cohere Rerank Model is a tool that further improves the ranking of search results.
 After the hybrid search system has retrieved the initial results (from both keyword and vector searches), the Cohere model is applied to re-rank these results based on relevance.
 By analyzing the semantic relationship between the search query and the search results, it assigns a higher score to those that best match the intent of the search query.
 This final reordering ensures that the most contextually appropriate and useful information is prioritized, improving the overall quality of results.

 ## References